Stacknvault/iex2-core/README.md

 >__USAGE__:
 >`yarn run expose -- publish  [ --template-id=<your own template id> ]`
 >
->If no template id is specified, the last one is used.
+>If no other args are specified, they will be taken from .lastRun
 >
 ## `yarn run expose -- render help`
 >